andrewooi924/java-roguelike-game/design-docs/creative-mode-table.md

 **Title**: Minecraft

-**Description**: The player can now punch trees and collect wood just like Minecraft!
-With wood, they can also create walls to fend off the enemies!
+**Description**: Mario can now punch trees and collect wood just like Minecraft!
+With wood, mario can also craft tools to defend himself such as a sword from the crafting table!
+On top of that, there are treasures around the map which drop good loot when you unlock it, may have a galaxy sword!
+With the menu piling up with many options, the crafting menu comes in handy to provide easier focus on what the player would like to do.

 **Explanation why it adheres to SOLID principles** (WHY):
-<b><u>Single Responsibility Principle</b></u>: Each projectile will have a different class and will only
+<b><u>Single Responsibility Principle</b></u>:
-have a single responsibility
-<b><u>Open-Closed Principle</b></u>: I have extended from item class for each of the items and the projectile
-class will allow easy extensibility for other projectiles
+<b><u>Open-Closed Principle</b></u>:
 <b><u>Liskov Substitution Principle</b></u>: -
 <b><u>Interface Segregation Principle</b></u>: None
+<b><u>Dependency Inversion Principle</b></u>:
 -

 | Requirements                                                                                                            | Features (HOW) / Your Approach / Answer                                                                                                                               |